PrestaShop/docs/src/content/1.7/contribute/contribute-by-testing-pull-requests.md

 menuTitle: Test Pull Requests and branches
 ---

-# Why testing Pull Requests
+# Why test Pull Requests

 Tests determine the quality of a software.
 This process involves evaluating information that is related to a shop.

-To help on testing, we provide a [Vagrant](http://www.vagrantup.com/) configuration designed for testing branches and pull requests.
+To make testing easier, we provide a [Vagrant](http://www.vagrantup.com/) configuration designed for testing branches and pull requests.

 ## What is installed